To Your Good Health: Aspirin therapy's usefulness depends on individual risks

 DEAR DR. ROACH: Like many men, I have been taking 81-mg aspirin for decades.
-I recently saw a report indicating that not only is it not helpful, but that it actually can increase the risk of internal bleeding and the likelihood of death from cancer.
-What is your advice on the wisdom of continuing to take the aspirin? -- T.M.
+I recently saw a report indicating not only is it not helpful but it actually can increase the risk of internal bleeding and the likelihood of death from cancer.
+What is your advice on the wisdom of continuing to take the aspirin? — T.M.

 ANSWER: Aspirin has been used for 50 years or more to prevent heart attacks.
 Several studies in the 1980s and 1990s confirmed that aspirin is effective at preventing the first heart attack in men at average or high risk for heart disease.
 One trial was so persuasive that it was stopped early, as it was deemed unethical to allow the men on placebo to continue without being offered aspirin.
 The Women’s Health Study in 2001 showed that aspirin reduces risk of stroke in women.